ceph/ceph/doc/cephfs/fs-nfs-exports.rst

 ``<clusterid>`` is the NFS Ganesha cluster ID.

-``<binding>`` is the pseudo root path (must be an absolute path and unique).
-It specifies the export position within the NFS v4 Pseudo Filesystem.
+``<pseudo-path>`` is the export position within the NFS v4 Pseudo Filesystem where the export will be available on the server.
+It must be an absolute path and unique.

 ``<path>`` is the path within cephfs.
 Valid path should be given and default path is '/'.
 It need not be unique.
 Subvolume path can be fetched using: